g8rswimmer/go-sfdc/composite/README.md

 # Composite API
 [back](../README.md)

-The `sobject` package is an implementation of `Salesforce APIs` centered on `Composite` operations.
+The `composite` package is an implementation of `Salesforce APIs` centered on `Composite` operations.
 These operations include:
 * SObject Resources
 * Query Resource
 * Query All Resource